tymyrddin/blue/source/docs/home/computer/auto.md

 ## Why this matters in 2025

 * AI-powered attacks now exploit unpatched systems within hours of a vulnerability dropping
-* The "Oops, I forgot" era is over—attackers have automation.
+* The "Oops, I forgot" era is over, attackers have automation.
 Your defences should too.